Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 • Garlic bread: Not necessary, but emotionally correct.

-• Roasted broccoli or broccolini: Charred edges + a pinch of chili flakes is a great counterpoint.
+• Roasted broccoli or broccolini: The charred edges combined with a bit of chili flakes work really well together.

-• Potato situation: Crispy roasted potatoes if you want full comfort-mode; mashed if it’s been that kind of week.
+• Potato situation: Crispy roasted potatoes are perfect for going into full comfort mode.
+If it’s been that kind of week, then mashed potatoes are the way to go.

-• At the table: Sour cream (especially for Tex-Mex), hot sauce, extra parmesan, or a spoonful of pesto.
+• At the table: Sour cream (especially Tex-Mex), hot sauce, extra parmesan cheese, or a spoon of pesto.

 Fixes and Pro Moves

 • My peppers are still crunchy.
-They were either huge or your foil wasn’t tight.
-Cover and bake another 10 minutes; add a splash more broth to the pan.
+Perhaps they were large or your foil wasn’t sealed properly.
+Cover and bake for an additional 10 minutes, adding a little more broth to the pan.

 • The filling tastes flat.
-Add salt first.
-If it’s still dull, add 1–2 tsp vinegar or a squeeze of lemon, or a pinch of red pepper flakes.
+First add salt.
+If it’s still dull, you can add 1-2 tsp of vinegar, a squeeze of lemon, or a pinch of red pepper flakes.

 • Watery filling.
-Simmer the tomato mixture a few minutes longer before adding rice, or use less pan liquid next time.
-(Also: some canned tomatoes are just… wet.)
+Cook the tomato mixture for a few more minutes before you add the rice, or use less liquid in the pan next time.
+(And also, some canned tomatoes are just… wet.)

 • Peppers tipping over.
-Shave the bottoms to level, and pack them snugly in the dish.
-Empty space is the enemy.
+Level the bottoms and pack them tightly in the container.
+Remember, empty space is your enemy.

 • Cheese browning too fast.
-Add cheese for only the last 10–15 minutes, or tent loosely with foil.
+Add cheese in the last 10-15 minutes of cooking, or you can loosely cover it with foil.

-• Make it less messy: Use a small measuring cup (1/2 cup) as your “scoop” for filling.
-It’s oddly calming.
+• Make it less messy: Use a small measuring cup (1/2 cup) to use as your “scoop” for filling.
+It’s strangely satisfying.

 Storage, Reheating, and Nutrition